𝗚𝗶𝘃𝗶𝗻𝗴 𝗕𝗲𝗳𝗼𝗿𝗲 𝗥𝗲𝗰𝗲𝗶𝘃𝗶𝗻𝗴

 Giving something can bridge the gap between demonstrating your understanding of the client and your desire to help.

-Gifts to prospects and clients can include the following (in rough order of value to the recipient):
+Gifts can include the following (in rough order of value to the recipient):

 🎁 Jokes or Cartoons